Make UseEditor’s Note: We have updated this post to include an infographic for easy reference of ADA Compliant signage.

 - positioned directly below the corresponding text

-- they must be placed in a 6-inch “field” area with nothing it
+- place the pictogram in a 6-inch “field” area

-- text and braille dots should be placed directly below the pictogram field
+- place the text and braille dots directly below

 - they should contrast with their background and have no glare